VOCs & pesticides · 2024

 +Is there Trichloroethylene in Las Cruces, NM tap water?

-Yes — Las Cruces, NM's 2024 Consumer Confidence Report lists Trichloroethylene at 0.54 ug/L. Las Cruces, NM's 2024 report shows Trichloroethylene detected, but the EPA has not set an enforceable federal limit for it.
+Yes — Las Cruces, NM's 2024 Consumer Confidence Report lists Trichloroethylene at 0.54 ug/L. Las Cruces, NM's 2024 Trichloroethylene measurement is below the federal limit of 0 ug/L (MCLG).

 +What's the federal limit for Trichloroethylene in drinking water?